m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 - int
 - float

-XDR also support a `const` datatype which will get compiled into a `#define`’d value in C.
+XDR also support a `const` datatype which will get compiled into a `#define`'d value in C.

 `hyper` values correspond to 64-bit integers and `quadruples` refer to 128-bit floats.